dequelabs/axe-website/index.md

 <iframe width="600" height="400" src="https://www.youtube.com/embed/C1d278Inrl4" frameborder="0" allowfullscreen title="Webinar Creating AccessibleWeb Applications with aXe"></iframe>

 ## aXe Repository
-You can download the source code from our [GitHub repository](https://github.com/dequelabs/axe-core) where you can also fork, customize, extend and contribute.
+You can download the source code from our <a class="dqpl-link" href="https://github.com/dequelabs/axe-core"  alt="" target="_blank">GitHub repository</a> where you can also fork, customize, extend and contribute.